Aero-ComSci/final-project-luka-v-tyler-n-tyler-y/README.md

 # Day 2
-- We add the loops so it can re-run the entire program over and over to start the next shopping process
+- We add the items to the tkinter code and make sure it can run over and over again
 - We fix any errors we see when running the program